Lugzan/scala-macro-debugger/README.md

 ###Features:###

 1. Showing of synthetic source code of files containing macro calls
-2. Debugging of the synthetic code (all the features - stepping, loval variables, etc.)
+2. Debugging of the synthetic code (all the features - stepping, local variables, etc.)
 3. Gutter markers for macro calls

 A short screencast, which shows the features in action: [http://www.screenr.com/w877](http://www.screenr.com/w877).